alabou/bcp-006-01/docs/NMOS With H.264.md

   The Flow resource MUST indicate the color (sub-)sampling using the `components` attribute.
   The `components` array value corresponds to the `sampling`, `width` and `height` values in the SDP format-specific parameters defined by RFC 9134.
 - [Profile](https://specs.amwa.tv/nmos-parameter-registers/branches/main/flow-attributes/#profile)
-  The Flow resource MUST indicate the JPEG XS profile, which defines limits on the required algorithmic features and parameter ranges used in the codestream.
+  The Flow resource MUST indicate the H.264 profile, which defines limits on the required algorithmic features and parameter ranges used in the codestream.
   The permitted `profile` values are strings, defined as per ITU-T Rec.
 H.264 Annex A
   - "ConstrainedBaseline"
   - "Baseline" (Default is not specified)